nullism/sap/README.md

     * `sap save foo-libs`
     * If `foo-libs` is not installed, or an older version, this will pull the most recent `foo-libs` from your sap server and install them in `foo-libs/`.
 3. Add to your deployment pipeline.
 For example, in your Dockerfile:
-    * `RUN pip install sap && (cd /app/bar && sap install foo-libs)`
+    * `RUN pip install sap && (cd /app/bar && sap install)`
-    * This installs sap in your container and fetches the latest foo-libs package.
+    * This installs sap in your container and fetches any packages defined in the `sap.json` file.